eCook Meal

 GET YOUR DAHL STARTED

 Place a pot over medium heat with a drizzle of oil.
 When hot, fry the curry paste (to taste) until fragrant, 1-2 minutes (shifting constantly).
-Add the rinsed lentils, the Cooked Chopped Tomato, and 700ml of water.
+Add the rinsed lentils, the cooked chopped Tomato, and 700ml of water.
 Stir until the curry paste is incorporated into the liquid and bring to a boil.
 Once boiling, reduce the heat and simmer until the lentils are cooked through and the sauce is thick, 12-15 minutes.
 Stir through the shredded Spinach and cook until wilted, 4-5 minutes.
 Loosen with a splash of water if it’s too thick.

 WHILE THE CURRY IS SIMMERING…